South Carolina's new all-male highest court reverses course on abortion, upholding strict 6-week ban

-COLUMBIA, S.C. — (AP) — South Carolina’s new all-male Supreme Court reversed course on abortion on Wednesday, upholding a ban on most such procedures after just weeks of pregnancy.
+COLUMBIA, S.C. — (AP) — South Carolina’s new all-male Supreme Court reversed course on abortion on Wednesday, upholding a ban on most such procedures after about six weeks of pregnancy.

 The 4-1 ruling departs from the court’s own decision earlier this year to strike down a similar law.